h digitalfootprint web 728x90

 image

 1370 23rd St. and 2312 Forest Ave. are connected by more than just common utilities.
-The house located at 1370 23rd St. is a house with roots in Victoriana with covered porches, stained glass and tower rooms, but does not appear in city records at that location until 1934.
-It was apparently moved to the location in 1933 by Richard D. Edward, a real estate agent who also built the commercial building on the west part of the lot which faced Forest.
+The house located at 1370 23rd St. has roots in the Victorian period with covered porches, stained glass and tower rooms, but does not appear in city records at that location until 1934.
+It was apparently moved to the location in 1933 by Richard D. Edward, a real estate agent who also built the commercial building on the west part of the lot that faced Forest.
 At that time, Forest Avenue was designated as U.S. Highway 6 in Des Moines which connected with Hickman Road via Beaver Avenue.
-A large commercial district developed from 19th to 34th streets and included restaurants, professional offices, drug stores and grocery stores.
+A large commercial district developed from 19th to 34th streets included restaurants, professional offices, drug stores and grocery stores.
 The house was divided into several apartments and the commercial building to the west.
 It contained a second-story apartment where Edward lived until his death in 1959.
 The commercial property was occupied by many businesses over the years including, the Blue Willow restaurant, Cardinal Cleaners, Le Creperie, the Soup Kitchen, Whole Planet Café and most recently LaRosa Mexican restaurant.

 2022, 2024, 2026 S.E.
 Sixth St., Des Moines (Sevastopol)